theandrelima/nornflow/README.md

 > ***NornFlow is still in beta phase.***

+## What is NornFlow?
 NornFlow is a lightweight workflow orchestration framework built on top of [Nornir](https://github.com/nornir-automation/nornir), bringing structure and predictability to network automation projects.

-## What is NornFlow?

 NornFlow bridges the gap between development and operations teams by providing:

 - A **structured workflow system** for organizing Nornir tasks into reusable automation flows
 - A **declarative YAML interface** for defining complex automation sequences
-- A **command-line interface** for running individual tasks or complete workflows
+- A **command-line interface** for running individual Nornir tasks or complete workflows
 - A **variable system** with multi-level precedence for flexible customization

 ## Why Use NornFlow?

 NornFlow promotes collaboration between developers and network engineers:

-💪 **Developer-friendly**: Write automation logic as pure Python functions with Nornir's task interface.
-No boilerplate, no plugins, just clean Python code.
+⚡️ **Unlimited Power for Developer**: Write automation logic as pure Python functions with Nornir's task interface.
+No boilerplate, just clean Python code.

-👍 **Operations-friendly**: Define and run workflows with familiar YAML syntax similar to Ansible playbooks, enabling team members to be productive regardless of their Python programming background.
+🚀 **Productivity for Operators**: Define and run workflows with familiar YAML syntax similar to Ansible playbooks, enabling network engineers to be productive regardless of their Python programming background.

-🔧 **Team-friendly**: Even when the same team handles both development and operations, NornFlow provides a clean separation of concerns:
-- Developers focus on task implementation details
-- Operators focus on workflow logic and task sequencing

 🧩 **Project-friendly**: Brings predictable structure to Nornir projects with:
 - Standardized directory organization